UK watchdog bans Bitcoin-based products for retail investors

 "We have evidence of this happening on a significant scale."

+Global Digital Finance, an industry body that promotes best practices and conduct standards in cryptoassets, said the "drastic" move singled out cryptoassets unfairly.

+"This ban kills off what could have been a new investment opportunity for sophisticated retail investors.
+It also sends a negative signal regarding the UK’s stance on cryptoassets," said Lawrence Wintermeyer, executive co-chair of Global Digital Finance.

-The FCA said the products were popular with young male investors in particular, and that most respondents to its consultation opposed a ban, arguing that cryptoassets have intrinsic value, with Bitcoin accepted by companies like Starbucks SBUX.O and Microsoft MSFT.O as a form of payment.
+The products were popular with young male investors in particular, the FCA said, noting that most respondents to its consultation had opposed a ban, arguing that cryptoassets have intrinsic value and some like Bitcoin are accepted by companies such as Starbucks SBUX.O and Microsoft MSFT.O as a form of payment.

 "We remain of the view that the price of cryptoassets is determined by sentiment and speculative behaviour," the FCA said.